 It is time for the federal government to ensure public safety, the ethical treatment of wildlife and the integrity of ecosystems are valued above barbaric spectacles.
 It is time to ban wildlife killing contests on our public lands.

-Keep Politics Away from the Endangered Species Act
+This Earth Day Defend the Endangered Species Act